thibaudbrg/whisper-diarization/README.md

 8. **Writing Output Files** : Generates and saves the final speaker-aware transcript and SRT files.

+The code runs Whisper and the NeMo MSDD model in concurrence for better efficiency.

 ## Configurations
 Configuration files for different diarization scenarios (general, meeting, telephonic) are stored in the `config` directory.
 You can customize these YAML files based on your specific needs.
 ## Output